 Landing in Gold Coast,you could hire a couple of large cars like Tarago or Hyundai Imax’s.
 They take 8 people each so that would probably be the best option - though when travelling with small children you have to remember the car seats seem to take more room!

-By far the best option I can suggest for car hire is East Coast Car Rentals
+By far the best option I can suggest for car hire is to use a car hire comparison tool

-Their cars are great and i have found them reliable, I use them whenever I can.
-They have baby seats, booster seats, you can hire in car DVD players or just go for the standard hire.
+Don't forget when looking at hiring, you can also hire baby seats, booster seats and GPS as extras, or just go for the standard hire.
 You need to get in early for the larger cars and make sure you reserve enough baby seats and boosters as they are always difficult to get during holidays.Accommodation Options for Larger Groups